Governance

 Information Security Risks

-• If our business profile changes or expands beyond the coverage of our existing workflows and core IT systems, the coverage gap may impede productivity or impede internal controls
+• If our business profile changes or expands beyond the coverage of our existing workflows and core IT systems, the coverage gap may impede productivity or internal controls

 • Use vulnerability analysis to enhance security, have the IT Risk Subcommittee regularly monitor information security